ethereum/dapp-styles/README.md

 ### LESS
 To use it as less file, which would allow you to overwrite all constants from the `constant.import.less` and use the mixins from `mixins.import.less`.
-Just link the `dapp-styles.less` in your apps main less file.
+Just link the `dapp-styles.less` in your apps main LESS file.

 ### Meteor
 To use it in a Meteor app add the `less` package: